-James Lubbock of St. Louis, Missouri, who served in World War II and who has two sons who served in the Vietnam War, put it very simply: "Let's not alter the Bill of Rights to save the flag.
+James Lubbock of St. Louis, Missouri, who served in World War II and who has two sons who served in the Vietnam War, put it very simply.
+He said, "Let's not alter the Bill of Rights to save the flag.
 We should respect the flag, but we should all cherish the Bill of Rights much, much more."

-Mr. Chairman, I have no illusions about what will happen here.
-We will report this amendment to the full committee, and in the full committee the supporters obviously have the votes to report it to the floor.
-But I sincerely hope that in the debate on the floor we will remember what this debate is really about -- not whether flag burning is a good idea, not whether we love and respect our flag, but whether the threat to our country from those who would burn the flag is so great that we must sacrifice the power and majesty of the First Amendment to the Constitution in order to prosecute them.
+Mr. Chairman, I know what the result here today will be.
+Supporters have the votes to report this amendment to the floor.
+Thankfully, they do not have the votes to pass it on the floor.
+So this is a political exercise in an election year.
+We all understand that.
+Nonetheless, I sincerely hope that in the debate on the floor we will remember what this debate is really about -- not whether flag burning is a good idea, not whether we love and respect our flag, but whether the threat to our country from those who would burn the flag is so great that we must sacrifice the power and majesty of the First Amendment to the Constitution in order to prosecute them.

-In 1999, the late Senator John Chafee, one of this country's greatest war heroes at Gaudalcanal and in the Korean War, testified against this amendment.
+In 1999, the late Senator John Chafee, one of this country's greatest war heroes at Guadalcanal and in the Korean War, testified in this Committee against this amendment.
 He said: "[W]e cannot mandate respect and pride in the flag.
-In fact, taking steps to require citizens to respect the flag, sullies its significance and symbolism."
-Senator Chafee's words still bring to us a brisk, cool wind of caution.
+In fact, ..... taking steps to require citizens to respect the flag, sullies its significance and symbolism."
+Senator Chafee's words still echo in my mind.
+They should serve as a caution to all of us who have the responsibility to vote on this amendment.
 What kind of symbol of freedom and liberty will our flag be if it has to be protected from protesters by a constitutional amendment?

 Mr. Chairman, I will proudly defend our Constitution against this ill-advised effort to amend it.
+I urge my colleagues to vote for liberty, and freedom, and the First Amendment by voting "No" on this constitutional amendment.
 Thank you.